MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

    :::image type="content" source="../../media/ts-mode-menu.png" alt-text="Turn on troubleshooting mode" lightbox="../../media/ts-mode-menu.png":::

 > [!NOTE]
-> The **Turn on troubleshooting mode** option is available on all devices, even if the device does not meet the pre-requisites for troubleshooting mode.
+> The **Turn on troubleshooting mode** option is available on all devices, even if the device does not meet the prerequisites for troubleshooting mode.

 3. Confirm you want to turn on troubleshooting mode for the device.